 Since the beginning of 19th century it has been seen that Nepalese labourers prefer India as a major destination for work.
-This may have been due to the open border between the two countries.
-The Census of India on Nepalese nationals indicate that their number has increased from 82,071 in 1951 to 133524 persons in 1961 and data on population of Nepal indicates an increase from 498836 persons in 1961 to 526526 persons in 1971.
+This may have been due to the open border in between the two countries.
+The Census of India on Nepalese nationals indicate that their number has increased from 82,071 in 1951 to 133524 persons in 1961 and data on population of Nepal indicates an increase from 498836 persons in 1961 to 526526 persons in 1971 (Spotlight Weekly, Remittance Economy, Vol. 19., No: 26, January 14-20, 2000).
 The Census on 1981 showed that 66.5 percent of the absentee Nepalese in India were engaged in some kinds of services.
 Furthermore, 1991 Census of Nepal revealed that there were 650337 absentee populations of which 81.2 percent were in India and the rest were in other countries.
 This constituted around 3 percent of the active labour force (estimated in 1996 at around 11.7 million).
-It is unofficially estimated that almost 33 percent of the unemployed labour force are working abroad.
+It is unofficially estimated that almost 33 percent of the un-employed labour force are working abroad (Nepal, Remittance Economy, in Nepali Times, July 26 - August 1, 2002- 1-2).

 The Nepalese going to Gulf countries and India for job belong to poor families comparing to those going to South East Asian countries.
 Poorest among the poor are left behind in the Nepalese villages.
 These people cannot possibly go even to India because they lack the necessary element to do so, including network, resources and risk bearing capacity.
 Thus, the poorest of the poor are still deprived of the direct benefits of remittance.
-According to NRB's study, of the total Nepalese working abroad, some 24 percent were in India followed by 16.3 percent in Saudi Arabia, Qatar (6.88 percent), South Korea (6.88 percent), and U.A.E.
+According to NRB's study, of the total Nepalese working abroad some 24 percent were in India followed by 16.3 percent in Saudi Arabia, Qatar (6.88 percent), South Korea (6.88 percent), South Korea (6.88 percent), and U.A.E.
 (5.6 percent).
-The study also revealed that some 1 to 5 percent Nepalese workers were found to be working in the countries such as Japan, Malaysia, Germany and USA.

-International Labour Migrants from Nepal
+Volume and Trend of International Labour Migrants from Nepal

-The volume and trend of international labour migration by fiscal year and destination is presented here based on the available government data from 2002/03 to 2008 April.
+The volume and trend of international labour migration by fiscal year and destination is presented here based on the available government data from 1993/94 to 2006 April.
 The trend analysis of labour migration is to observe the concentration of migrant workers by both the fiscal years and as per the country of destination.